 The Rev. Abraham Boyd died on his Tarentum farm on August 14, 1854, in his 84th year, 11 years after concluding his formal ministry to the Bull Creek congregation and only a year after they had built their fourth place of worship.

 As we said at the outset, my Great-great-great grandfather James was said to have sailed to America with Rev. Boyd, and he lived in West Deer Township, but we have no record of him or his wife Mary belonging to the Bull Creek Church or being buried there.
-Nor did my Great-great grandfather William Sumner Gray join the church.
+Nor did my Great-great grandfather William Sylvester Gray join the church.
 His wife, however, may be the Elizabeth recorded as leaving the formal fellowship through death in 1893.
 [No date is given for her joining, and her tombstone says she died in1895].
 But, both William and Elizabeth are buried at the church.
 Sometimes it seems that only one spouse maintains membership in a particular family church with the other being content to stay on the roll at his/her family church.
-Perhaps James, Mary, and William will show up someday on the rolls of another church [no Pattersons are listed for either the Bull Creek Church or Cemetery.]
-Also, notice that some, such as my Great-grandfather Robert, joined apparently during adolescent confirmation at age 14.
+Perhaps James, Mary, and William will show up someday on the rolls of another church.
+No Pattersons are listed for either the Bull Creek Church or Cemetery.
+Also, notice that some, such as my Great-grandfather Robert Patterson Gray, joined apparently during adolescent confirmation at age 14.
 It seems unusual, however, that my Grandfather Paul could have joined when he was only 10 years old.
-The following Grays, then, have been recorded as members of the Bull Creek Presbyterian Church at one time and are significant in my family history [see earlier lists of ancestors]:
+The following Grays, then, have been recorded as members of the Bull Creek Presbyterian Church at one time and are significant in my family history:

 Other Grays, all members of the Bull Creek Church, who are still being researched:

 The Leslie and Norris families’ church records provide a rich source for research, though some ideas will surely be pure speculation and conjecture.
+Some of the Norrises belonged to the Deer Creek Church.
 The comparison of membership names and dates to cemetery inscriptions should, however, eventually provide confirmation who our ancestors were and when they lived.
 While it is difficult to learn and more about their lives, we can read about their contemporaries, such as The Rev. Abraham Boyd, and gain a great deal of insight into what life was like for these Western Pennsylvania pioneers.

-The Bull Breek Presbyterian Church History.
+The Bull Creek Presbyterian Church History.
 Bicentennial ed.
 Tarentum, PA: Church Press, 2002.